hamid-hoseini/Airbnb-clone-React/README.md

 ### In Progress...

-# Spotify clone with REACT
+# Airbnb clone with REACT
   A copy of the Airbnb app to learn and improve coding skills with the React framework.
   (Next.js, Tailwind CSS, Mapbox, Calendar & Date Picker)